alguadam/AzurePoliciesLab/Exercise-02/README.md

 }
 ```

-**Step 2 - Create the Parameters File for the Assignment in your Azure DevOps Repo**
+**Step 2 - Create the Parameters File for the Assignment in your Azure DevOps / Github Repo**

 The template from step 1 will allow you to configure a Parameters file that will assign one or more policies and one or more definitions to one Resource Group.

-You need to create your Parameters Path in your Azure DevOps Repo:
+You need to create your Parameters Path in your Azure DevOps / Github Repo:

 Suggested File Path: `Parameters\lab02-rgAssignments.json`
 ```json